 What is 4-H?

-Young people participate in 4-H through clubs, special interest groups, after-school programs, camps and many other activities.
-“Learning by Doing” through hands-on activities and community involvement empowers 4-H’ers to develop and strengthen life skills.
-Although there are many common activities, each county in Tennessee has its own unique program and areas of emphasis.
-4-H is a unique educational program for boys and girls in grades 4th through 12th.
-4-H is open to everyone and provides equal opportunities in all programs.
+Many 4‑H activities are similar across Tennessee, but each county has its own program and focus areas.
+4‑H is an educational program for boys and girls in grades 4 through 12.
+It is open to everyone and offers equal opportunities in all programs.

 History of 4-H